HVAC Load Calculator

 Room BTU vs. whole-home load

-ACCA Manual J is the industry standard for residential load calculations, required for permitted HVAC installations in most jurisdictions.
-A full Manual J uses your local 99th-percentile design temperatures, measured wall U-values, duct loss factors, and a room-by-room breakdown.
-This tool applies the same logic with rule-of-thumb multipliers — accurate enough to plan, not enough to pull a permit.
+ACCA Manual J is the industry standard for residential load calculations, required for permitted installs in most jurisdictions.
+The full procedure uses your local 99th-percentile design temperatures, measured wall U-values, duct loss factors, and a room-by-room breakdown.
+This tool approximates that result with rule-of-thumb multipliers.
+Enough to plan with; not enough to pull a permit.

-Each decade of tighter energy codes has meaningfully reduced baseline loads.
-Pre-1970 homes often have R-7 or less in walls, no vapor barriers, and single-pane windows with visible daylight around the frames.
-A 2010+ home built to IECC 2009 or 2012 standards might have R-20 walls, R-49 attics, and triple-pane windows — effectively a different physics problem.
-The construction year input captures this without requiring you to look up your actual wall assemblies.
+Pre-1970 homes often have R-7 or less in the walls, no vapor barrier, and single-pane windows with daylight visible around the frames.
+A 2010-or-later home built to IECC 2009 or 2012 might have R-20 walls, an R-49 attic, and double-pane low-E glass.
+Practically a different physics problem.
+The construction year input is a proxy for all of that.

 Window-to-wall ratio and solar gain

-Glass is the thermal weak point of any building envelope.
-Even good double-pane glass (U-0.3) conducts heat about six times faster than a well-insulated wall (U-0.05).
-A home with large picture windows on the south and west faces can see its cooling load increase 10–15% compared to the same home with fewer windows.
-The window-to-wall ratio captures this without requiring a window-by-window count.
+Glass is the weak point of any envelope.
+Even good double-pane glass at U-0.3 conducts heat about six times faster than a well-insulated wall at U-0.05.
+Put large picture windows on the south and west faces and you can add 10–15% to the cooling load versus the same house with less glass.

-A south-facing home (long axis running east–west, main windows facing south) receives the most direct solar gain — roughly 5% more cooling load than a neutral orientation.
-A north-facing home receives the least.
-Orientation matters most in hot climates and in homes with high window-to-wall ratios.
+A home with its long axis running east–west and main windows facing south takes the most direct solar gain, roughly 5% more cooling load than a neutral orientation.
+North-facing takes the least.
+This matters most in hot climates and in homes carrying a lot of glass.

-Ducts routed through unconditioned attic space can lose 10–30% of their conditioned air before it reaches the living space.
-This calculator assumes no duct loss.
-If your ducts run through an unconditioned attic — common in 1970–2000 construction — add roughly 15% to the result when shopping for equipment.
+Ductwork routed through an unconditioned attic can lose 10–30% of its conditioned air before it reaches the living space.
+The calculation assumes none of that.
+If your ducts run through an unconditioned attic (common in homes built between 1970 and 2000), add about 15% to the result before you shop.

 FAQ